JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 ### Limitations In External Data
 There are few papers on the segmentation of the Axial T2 images to predict conditions in the lumbar region and their datasets are all request-only.
 To my knowledge there are no easily accessible segmentations of Axial T2 MRI scans.
-Due to this, I have had to use a regular DenseNet CNN to classify the Axial MRIs as best possible.
+Due to this as well as the encroaching deadline, my approach to this was to create an extremely primitive segmentation mask which just segmented a 10x10 box around the coordinates given in the RSNA data, then running this segmentation mask and the original image through the nnU-Net.